 There is cell and Wi-Fi service at all gateway communities surrounding the entrances to the park, but service within the park itself is limited (it is available in some areas, such as the Albright Visitor Center in Mammoth).

 If you are relying on a service to use maps or the Yellowstone National Park app, it’s advisable to take screenshots or notes of vital information beforehand.

 Are pets allowed in Yellowstone National Park?

 Technically, yes.
 But there are a lot of restrictions in place, and in most cases, it’s advisable to leave all pets at home.

-While in Yellowstone, pets must stay within your private car, at a front country campground, or within 100 feet of roads and parking lots.
+While in Yellowstone, pets must stay in your private car, at a front country campground, or within 100 feet of roads and parking lots.
 Leashes are mandatory.

 Pets can never be left unattended outside and are not permitted in any hotels within the national park.

 Is there a chance that the supervolcano in the park will erupt?